 The classification of beef

-At Édouard et Léo, we encourage the consumption of quality local meat, but we still need to understand how it is evaluated.
+At Édouard and Léo, we encourage the consumption of quality local meat, but one must still understand how it is evaluated.

-In Canada, we classify beef into 4 categories which are mainly differentiated by the age of the beef as well as its degree of marbling: Prime, AAA, AA and A.
+In Canada, we classify beef into 4 categories that are primarily differentiated by the age of the cattle as well as its degree of marbling: Prime, AAA, AA, and A.

 PRIME

-The Prime classification mainly comes from beef aged less than 30 months with very abundant marbling, which is why you will generally find a little more flavor in this type of meat.
+The Prime classification mainly comes from beef aged less than 30 months with very abundant marbling, which is why you will generally find a bit more flavor in this type of meat.

 AAA

-Regarding the AAA classification, it also comes from beef less than 30 months old but with marbling ranging from abundant to moderate.
-This allows you to have meat that is still very tasty.
-About half of the oxen obtain this grade.
+As for the AAA classification, it also comes from beef that is less than 30 months old but has marbling ranging from abundant to moderate.
+This allows for meat that is still quite flavorful.
+About half of the cattle receive this grade.

 AA

-The AA classification comes from a beef less than 30 months old where the marbling ranges from moderate to light.
+The AA classification comes from a beef that is less than 30 months old where the marbling ranges from moderate to light.
 This represents approximately 45% of cattle.

 A

-The last category is grade A which includes approximately 3% of oxen.
-It is awarded again to a 30 month or month steer, but with very little marbling.
-Having less marbling and therefore a little less flavor, this classification is often used with sauces and marinades
+The last category is grade A, which includes about 3% of the beef.
+It is again assigned to a steer 30 months or younger, but with very little marbling.
+Having less marbling and therefore a bit less flavor, this classification is often used with sauces and marinades.

 WHAT IS ANGUS BEEF?

-Although it is often mentioned in advertisements or on the menu of certain restaurants, Angus is not a grade as such.
-It is more of a breed of beef and it is mainly its large amount of tender meat as well as its usually high marbling that makes it so popular.
+Although it is often mentioned in advertisements or on the menu of certain restaurants, Angus is not a grade per se.
+It is rather a breed of beef, and it is mainly its large amount of tender meat as well as its usually high marbling that makes it so popular.

 Beef from Quebec Beef from Prince Edward Island